Audiobook Narrator, Actress, Writer, Podcaster

 Photo Cred: Christie Schwartzman @ Rebel Darling Studio https://www.rebeldarling.studio/

-• Selma is currently working with Penguin Random House Audio to partially narrate one of the most anticipated books of 2026.
-More information coming soon!
+• Selma recently worked with Penguin Random House Audio to partially narrate one of the most anticipated books of 2026.
+Click here to listen to The Penguin Book of the International Short Story on Audible today!

 • In January 2026, Selma completed producing and narrating the audiobook for Buried, Not Broken: A Memoir of Survival, Sisterhood, and Starting Over by Mia Godfrey.
 It is available now on Audible: Buried, Not Broken by Mia Godfrey